Let’s start with the obvious; what does SEO mean?

 Whether you are a local store, tradesperson or national brand, you need to be getting leads from as many different sources as possible.
 The local tradespeople would usually rely on referrals and local advertorials, whereas national brands tend to rely on PR and active outreach.

 Most businesses that are serious have already tried working in the online world, whether you can directly sell to your customer’s through a website or not whatever business you’re in you can benefit from an online campaign.

 When you search something on Google, you will see something like this.
 There is a common misconception for anybody not in the online marketing world, and this is not done by paying Google to show you there, that is something different which I will explain further below (advertising).

 Can you see the potential if somebody if searching for a service that you provide and your business comes up first?
 For example, if you’re a plumber and somebody is searching “Plumber in XYZ” can you see the potential for secure, reliable leads if your company comes up in the first position?
 Or perhaps you sell goods, “small corner sink for bathroom” would be great to rank for if you sold such things.

 It’s like having your store front open 24 hours a day, 365 days a year

 How Does SEO Compare to Traditional Marketing?

-Traditional marketing for local businesses usually involves advertising in the local paper or ad-mag, this is very much a shotgun approach and doesn’t really ever tell you how effective it’s been.
+Traditional marketing for local businesses usually involves advertising in the local paper or ad-mag; this is very much a shotgun approach and doesn’t ever tell you how effective it’s been.
 You’re not targeting people who’re looking for your services you’re targeting an area.

-This has been the go to way of small businesses marketing themselves for many years, however we’re living in a age where people “Google it” to find everything they’re looking for in seconds.
+This has been the go-to way of small businesses marketing themselves for many years.
+However, we’re living in an age where people “Google it” to find everything they’re looking for in seconds.

 This about it, if you’re looking for something do you turn to the yellow pages or do you turn to Google, ask your friends, what do they say?